namin/io-chatgpt.livecode.ch/README.md

-# ChatGPT plugins quickstart
+# ChatGPT plugins or actions quickstart

-Get a ChatGPT plugin up and running in under 5 minutes using Python.
+Get a ChatGPT plugin or action up and running in under 5 minutes using Python.
 This plugin is designed to work in conjunction with the [ChatGPT plugins documentation](https://platform.openai.com/docs/plugins).
 If you do not already have plugin developer access, please [join the waitlist](https://openai.com/waitlist/plugins).
+Plugin developer access is not required for GPT actions.

-## Setup locally
+## Setup locally (only for plugins)

 To install the required packages for this plugin, run the following command: